jeremykenedy/laravel-passport/readme.md

 ###### (Not including the dev environment)

 1. Run `sudo git https://github.com/jeremykenedy/laravel-passport.git laravel-passport`
+2. Run `sudo composer update` from the projects root folder
-2. Create a MySQL database for the project
+3. Create a MySQL database for the project
     * ```mysql -u root -p```, if using Vagrant: ```mysql -u homestead -psecret```
     * ```create database passport;```
     * ```\q```
-3. From the projects root run `cp .env.example .env`
+~~4.
+From the projects root run `cp .env.example .env`~~ Not needed in Laravel 5.3
-4. Enter your database settings in the `.env` file
+5. Enter your database settings in the `.env` file

-5. Run `sudo composer update` from the projects root folder
-6. From the projects root folder run `sudo chmod -R 755 ../laravel-passport`
-7. From the projects root folder run `php artisan key:generate`
+6. From the projects root folder run `sudo chmod -R 755 ../laravel-passport` ~~7.
+From the projects root folder run `php artisan key:generate`~~ Not needed in Laravel 5.3
 8. From the projects root folder run `php artisan migrate`
 9. From the projects root folder run `sudo composer dump-autoload`
 10. From the projects root folder run `sudo npm install`